-On this date in 1937 Evan Stanley Farrington died at age forty-six.
-Appropriately, the man who had been the Fort Worth school district’s director of physical education for fourteen years died after attending a football game.
+On November 14, 1937 Evan Stanley Farrington died at age forty-six.
+Appropriately, the man who had been the Fort Worth school district’s director of physical education for fourteen years died after attending a Fort Worth high school football game.

 By 1916 he was superintendent of Grapevine schools.
 In 1918 he was superintendent of the Lancaster school district.

 By 1922 Farrington was a coach at North Side High School.

 A year later he had left North Side High and was downtown—as director of athletics.